 The first difference when comparing Stadia versus Stadia Pro is the quality of the game stream.
 The free Stadia tier only lets you stream at 1080p with stereo sound, though you can at least hit 60 FPS.
 Stadia Pro unlocks the option to stream games in up to 4K quality and 60 frames per second (FPS), plus generate 5.1 surround sound audio.
 Google also stated that it would eventually bring 8K gaming at 120 FPS to Pro members.

-The second difference is that Stadia Pro members get access to a Stadia Pro library of games that can be added to your library for free — though they'll be removed if you unsubscribe.
-Unlike other gaming memberships that limit free games to a two-week or one-month window, Pro games can all be downloaded at once; however, Stadia can also remove them from your library once their Pro period ends.
+The second difference is that Stadia Pro members get access to a catalog of games that can be added to your library for free.
+Unlike other gaming memberships that limit free games to a two-week or one-month window, Pro games can all be downloaded at once.
+Although, games can be removed from Stadia Pro after a certain period of time.
+Canceling your subscription will lose access to all claimed Stadia Pro games, but will regain the games and save data in your library after renewing.

 Finally, Stadia Pro gives you access to exclusive discounts on select game purchases.